grand ronde tribal Kalapuya storybooks for kids

 In 2017, the Oregon state legislature enacted the Tribal History/Shared History initiative and directed the Oregon Department of Education’s Office of Indian Education (ODE/OIE) to develop a K–12 Native American curriculum for all Oregon public schools.
 Since 2017, more than 45 lesson plans have been developed for grades four, eight, and ten across multiple content areas.
 During the 2020/21 academic year, ODE/OIE launched the first phase of implementation in these grade levels.
 According to the Tribal History/Shared History status assessment in 2022, for non-mandated grades (1st – 3rd), 66% of Educators said they were aware of Tribal History/Shared History.
 Only 26% of educators said they understood the concepts well enough to teach them.
 Only 36% of educators in Oregon said they feel moderately or well supported in teaching this curriculum.
 Curriculum directors expressed that those educators who know about the initiative show interest in implementing—as one participant put it, teachers are “begging for it.
 We want this, we want this historical knowledge…” Curriculum developed by the Confederated Tribes of Grand Ronde for K – 2 grades has been under-utilized in Oregon as shown by the assessment.

-See Dates + Times
+See Dates and Times for 2024

 Overview

-With Financial Support From:
+Financial Support From:

 And support from local businesses: